-For example, a 30 year old like James might invest 70% in a stock market index ETF fund, and 30% in a bond ETF fund.
+For example, a 30 year old like James might invest 70% in a stock market index ETF fund or dividend growth stocks, and 30% in a bond ETF fund.

 This is now seen to be too conservative, and this rule has often been adjusted to the following.